maximilianone/Tutorials/tutorials/abap-connectivity-mqtt/abap-connectivity-mqtt.md

   - How to publish an MQTT message in ABAP
   - How to receive MQTT messages in ABAP

-In this tutorial, you will create a simple ABAP class that can publish and receive messages using the MQTT protocol.
+In this tutorial, you will create a simple ABAP class that can publish and receive messages using the MQTT protocol. woof woof

 ---